misterhuman401/OP-Datapack/README.md

 > WARNING: ONLY EXPERIMENT IN IMPORTANT AREAS IF YOU KNOW WHAT YOU'RE DOING.
 OTHERWISE, GO TO SOME ISLAND THOULSANDS OF BLOCKS FROM SPAWN TO TEST.

 ### janWekiSUPER
 Gives you a handful of useful effects if put in offhand/mainhand.
+You become pretty much invulnerable, and only supermobs can deal enough damage to kill you.

 ### janWekiFLY
 If you put it in your offhand/mainhand, a platform of scaffolding will constantly be teleported below you.
 Hold shift to go down, jump to go up.
 Recommended with janWekiSUPER.